verifyica-team/pipeliner/README.md

 #### Bash

 A common go to is to use a Bash script(s).
-Pipeliner uses them for testing.

 Implementing logging, exit code checking, etc. is commonly implemented incorrectly and inconsistently.